rtylerlucas/learning_scala/README.md

 # learning_scala
-Repo tracking progress of exercises and notes taken from Scala For The Impatient by Cay S. Horstmann.
+Repo tracking progress of exercises, notes, and solutions from Scala For The Impatient by Cay S. Horstmann.